This article describes how to build the Yocto/OpenEmbedded validation image for the Apalis iMX8/Colibri iMX8X modules.

 Depending on the performance of your machine this can take several hours.
 Once the build is completed you can find the build output in the folder

-fsl-image-validation-imx-apalis-imx8.sdcard.bz2 should symlink to the SD card card image which contains a completely bootable system, including the SCU firmware, boot loader, a FAT boot partition and a ext4 rootfs file system.
+The SD card image contains a completely bootable system, including the SCU firmware, boot loader, a FAT boot partition with the Linux kernel and device tree and an ext4 rootfs partition.

 lsblk or a similar utility to find the SD card on your Linux host machine.
 All data on it will be destroyed!
-Make sure to unmount any mounted partition first (using
+Make sure to unmount any mounted partition first (e.g. using